tmichniewski/MiniSpark/README.md

 ## The map pattern

 The most typical operation being performed on a `Dataset` is the map function.
 It expects a function to convert input record into output record.
-This may be enough to perform some not so complex transformation.
-Moreover, such a map operation may work with one input schema and produce another one.
+This may be enough to perform some not so complex transformations, and such a map operation may work with one input schema and produce another one.

 What to do, if we need something more complex, or we would like to be able to use it on a broader range of input or output schemas.
 The answer to such a challenge is the map pattern which is an extension to the map function.

-The pattern is a type which defines a common interface to handle such use cases.
-It specifies the containers for Input and Output types, the container for parameters, and it expects to provide the function which will build the mapper function for the given parameters and Input and Output types.
+The map pattern is a type which defines a common interface to handle such use cases.
+It specifies the containers for `Input` and `Output` types, the container for parameters, and it expects to provide the function which will build the mapper function for the given parameters and `Input` and `Output` types.

-Then, it also provides the `apply` method which will give in return the map `Function`, provided that it will get a specific `getter` to convert the input record to the Input type and a `constructor` which will convert all the produced data to the output record.
+Then, it also provides the `apply` method which will give in return the map `Function`, provided that it will get a specific `getter` to convert the input record to the `Input` type and a `constructor` which will convert all the produced data to the output record.

 ```scala
 case class Record(id: Int, amount: Double, name: String, date: Date, time: Timestamp)